-On July 20, 2017, Labaton Sucharow filed a securities class action lawsuit on behalf of its client Oklahoma Firefighters Pension and Retirement System against Lexmark International, Inc. (Lexmark) and certain of the company’s senior executives.
+Labaton Sucharow serves as additional counsel in this securities class action lawsuit against Lexmark International, Inc. (Lexmark) and certain of the company’s senior executives.
 The action asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, and Rule l0b-5 promulgated thereunder, on behalf of all persons or entities who purchased or otherwise acquired the publicly traded securities of Lexmark between August 1, 2014 and July 20, 2015, both dates inclusive (the class period).

 Lexmark is a manufacturer of printers and related supplies, primarily ink cartridges.
 The company sells its products to wholesale distributors and large retail chains in more than 90 countries around the world.
 Based on its 2014 financial results, 37 percent of Lexmark’s total revenues were generated within its Europe, Middle East, and Africa (EMEA) segment.
 Supplies sales in Europe are especially critical to the EMEA segment.